 If you’ve spent some time researching how to borrow money from your upcoming settlement or jury verdict, it’s important first to understand the type of loan you are contemplating, what your obligations are, and what can happen if you lose your legal case.

 Let’s dive further into understanding what non-recourse legal funding is, the application process, and how you can get one.

 First off, let’s start by explaining what recourse loans are.
 Traditional financial institutions typically provide recourse loans which are secured by collateral.
 That means that a lender can seize an item of value (a home, a car, your bank accounts, or they can even trash your credit) in the event that you default on the loan.
 In fact, recourse loans allow financial institutions to take over your assets to recover for their loss.

 On the other hand, legal funding is a non-recourse type of loan.
 As its name implies, non-recourse legal funding doesn’t require you to put any of your assets in exchange for the loan.
 They also do not require credit checks or income verification for evaluation and approval.

-With non-recourse financing, a legal funding company uses your pending lawsuit settlement as collateral, and they cannot force repayment of the advance until your settlement is paid out.
+With non-recourse financing, a legal funding company uses your pending lawsuit settlement as collateral, and they cannot force repayment of the advance until your compensation is paid out.

 Why use non-recourse funding?

 The main reason to use non-recourse legal funding is that it favors borrowers because they are not legally bound to repay the advance unless they win the case.
 Similarly, there are no monthly payments, no credit checks, or employment verifications.